[DAY 2] Why do kids act like this? Let's reframe how we see behavior.

 And the more you practice - the less reactive you'll be to age-typical behaviors.

-After you do the exercises, visit this post thread on reframing behaviors to share your examples or read through the ideas people have shared.
+After you do the exercises, watch today's session on reframing behaviors.
+Share your examples and read through the ideas others have posted.

 JOIN THE FACEBOOK GROUP